Rabib24/assignment-two-flutter-UI-Group-10/README.md

 ## Getting Started

-See [SETUP.md](SETUP.md) for detailed installation and configuration instructions.
+See the setup instructions above for detailed installation and configuration.